nitishkumar9999/simple_editor/README.md

 Each leaf holds a raw text chunk — the literal DSL bytes for one block — alongside a cached `Block` and a dirty flag.
 Internal nodes cache aggregate metadata.
 These caches are what make O(log n) cursor arithmetic possible without walking the entire tree on every keypress.

+### Cursor arithmetic

+Because internal nodes cache `line_count`, `char_count`, and `leaf_count`, all cursor operations are O(log n).
+At each internal node you check the left subtree's cached count and decide which side to descend into — no full traversal needed.

+Three operations are exposed at the WASM boundary:

+**`cursor_pos(byte_offset)`** — converts a byte offset to a `(line, col, block_index)` position.
+Walking the tree, at each internal node the cached `line_count` of the left subtree tells you whether the target offset is on the left or right side.
+Once you reach the leaf, you scan only that leaf's text to find the exact line and column.

+**`offset_at_char(char_index)`** — converts a Unicode scalar index to a byte offset.
+Internal nodes cache `char_count` for the left subtree, so the walk is the same — compare, descend, scan the leaf.

+**`pos_to_offset(line, col)`** — the reverse of `cursor_pos`.
+Walk by `line_count` to find the right leaf, then scan within the leaf to find the column byte position.

+The JavaScript side calls `cursor_pos` on every keypress and click, using the result to scroll the preview pane to the block at `block_index`.
+This is why `block_index` is part of the cursor position — the preview and the editor stay in sync without the JS side doing any position arithmetic of its own.

 ### The dirty flag system

 Reparsing the whole document on every keystroke would be too slow.
 Vadic uses a lazy dirty-flag system instead.
 When a leaf's text changes, its `dirty` flag is set.
 The `has_dirty` field on every ancestor internal node is also set.
 On the next render call, `force_resolve` walks the tree and skips any subtree where `has_dirty` is `false` — only the affected leaves get reparsed: